The Most Extensive Lingopie Review [Full Feature Breakdown]

 If you want a teacher to specifically guide you in using Lingopie then trying one of their teachers might just be the way to go.

-If you’re looking more for conversation practice (or you’re learning any other languages than the 4 they have teachers for) I would go with LanguaTalk (← book a free 30 min trial lesson with any of their top-notch teachers).
+If you’re looking more for conversation practice (or you’re learning any other languages than the 4 they currently have teachers for) I would go with LanguaTalk (← book a free 30 min trial lesson with any of their top-notch teachers).

-4.)
-Pros and Cons of Lingopie
+4. Pros and Cons of Lingopie

+Like any language learning app and platform, Lingopie has its pros and cons.
 There are many things it does well, but there is also room for improvement.

 Pros